numtide/mkdocs-numtide/docs/index.md

 `python3 -m pip install mkdocs-material`

-(This is a global installation - only needs doing first time or if yu want to run mkdocs locally)
+(This is a global installation - only needs doing first time or if you want to run mkdocs locally)

 #### 3. initiate mkDocs